List of Amalgam Comics publications: Spider-Boy Team-Up #1

 Spider-Boy Team-Up #1 was written by "R. K. Sternsel" (an amalgamation of the names of Roger Stern and Karl Kesel) with art by José Ladrönn and Juan Vlasco.
-In this comic, Spider-Boy teams up with characters based on Marvel and DC comic books set in the far future and/or outer space, including the Legion of Galactic Guardians 2099.
+In this comic, Spider-Boy teams up with the Legion of Galactic Guardians 2099, characters based on the Marvel and DC comic books set in the far future and/or outer space.

 Thorion of the New Asgods #1

-Thorion of the New Asgods #1 was written by Keith Giffen and John Romita, Jr.
+Thorion of the New Asgods #1 was written by Keith Giffen with art by John Romita Jr.